-The exterior lighting system for the natural gas power plant would be compliant with the requirements of the 2016 CPR (MCB Camp Pendleton 2016), would be downward facing exterior grade lights that would focus the light on the general vicinity of the power plant, and would include any lighting specifications that may come as a result of the section 7 consultation.
+The exterior lighting system for the natural gas power plant would be compliant with the requirements of the 2016 CPR (MCB Camp Pendleton 2016), would be downward facing exterior grade lights that would focus the light on the general vicinity of the power plant, and would include lighting specifications described in the BO (Appendix C).
 The existing lighting at the Haybarn Site for the SDG&E Pendleton Substation and MS1 is a wall mounted, full cutoff, 42 watt, compact fluorescent sconce fixture controlled with a photocell.
 The natural gas power plant lighting system would consist of a similar fixture using light-emitting diode technology and would be controlled by a photocell and occupancy sensor.